EN

 filler@godaddy.com

-In the initial development of the BOS Method, Bloch and her associates utilized “direct observation and by electrophysiological recording during emotional recall and reliving of emotional experiences, in normal, neurotic and hypnotized subjects” (Bloch, 2002:221).
-They concluded that “specific emotional feelings were linked to specific patterns of breathing, facial expression, degree of muscular tension, and postural attitudes” which, they termed “effector patterns”.
-Using these effector patterns, they identified and analyzed six basic emotions: joy, anger, sadness, fear, eroticism, and tenderness (Bloch, 1993).
-Basic emotion, as defined by Bloch are “those types of emotional behaviors which are present in the human infant either as innate behaviors or apparent at very early stages of post-natal development” (2002:222).
-Bloch contends that each of the basic emotions can be voluntarily evoked by activating, with precision, the corresponding effector pattern, which is “composed of: (1) a breathing pattern, characterized by amplitude and frequency modulation; (2) a muscular activation characterized by a set of contracting and/or relaxing groups of muscles, defined in a particular posture; (3) a facial expression or mimicry characterized by the activation of different facial muscle patterns.”
-(2002:221).
-Bloch goes on to state that as the effector patterns are voluntary, change in emotional intensity can be achieved with control through a modulation of the somatic elements, (1993) and may retain the expressive components of the emotion with very little of the subjective involvement.
-(2002:222).
-After developing proficiency in the “basic emotion patterns” a person is then able to evoke more complex emotions such as, embarrassment, awe, pride, jealousy, by mixing somatic elements of the various effector patterns much like primary colours mix to produce new colours.
-(Bloch, 2002:229).
+In the initial development of the BOS Method, Bloch and associates utilized “direct observation and… electrophysiological recording during emotional recall and reliving of emotional experiences, in normal, neurotic and hypnotized subjects” (Bloch “Acting (Re)Considered” 221).
+They concluded that “specific emotional feelings were linked to specific patterns of breathing, facial expression, degree of muscular tension, and postural attitudes” which, they termed “emotional effector patterns”.
+Using these effector patterns, they identified and analyzed six basic emotions: joy, anger, sadness, fear, eroticism, and tenderness (Bloch “Alba Emoting” 1993).
+Basic emotion, as defined by Bloch, are “those types of emotional behaviors which are present in the human infant either as innate behaviors or apparent at very early stages of post-natal development” (“Acting (Re)Considered”222).
+Bloch contends that each of the basic emotions can be voluntarily evoked by activating, with precision, the corresponding effector pattern, which is “composed of: (1) a breathing pattern, characterized by amplitude and frequency modulation; (2) a muscular activation characterized by a set of contracting and/or relaxing groups of muscles, defined in a particular posture; (3) a facial expression or mimicry characterized by the activation of different facial muscle patterns.” (“Acting (Re)Considered”221).
+Bloch goes on to state that as the effector patterns are voluntary, change in emotional intensity can be achieved with control through a modulation of the somatic elements, (1993) and may retain the expressive components of the emotion with very little subjective involvement (“Acting (Re)Considered” 222).
+After developing proficiency in the “basic emotion patterns” a person is then able to evoke more complex emotions, such as embarrassment, awe, pride, jealousy, by mixing somatic elements of the six various effector patterns much like primary colours mix to produce new colours (“Acting (Re)Considered” 229).
 In addition to the effector patterns, Bloch and her associates added what they termed a “step-out procedure”.
-The procedure, consisting of a pattern of slow, regular, and deep, breathing cycles followed by a total relaxation of the facial muscles and a relaxed and centrally aligned posture, is designed to return the person to a “neutral state” in order to fully release any previous emotional induction.
-(Bloch, 1993).
+The step out pattern consists of a pattern of slow, regular, and deep breathing cycles followed by a total relaxation of the facial muscles and a relaxed and centrally aligned posture, and is designed to return the person to a “neutral state” in order to fully release any previous emotional induction (Bloch, 1993).

 Works Cited

-Bloch, Susanna.
+Bloch, Susana.
 "Effector Patterns of Basic Emotions: A Psychophysiological Method for Training Actors."
-Zarrilli,

-Bloch, Susanna.
-“Alba Emoting: A Psychophysiological Technique to Help Actors Create and Control Real
+Bloch, Susana.
+“Alba Emoting: A Psychophysiological Technique to Help Actors Create and

 Print.